+Transactions of financial assets undertaken by the Company are cleared through and held in custody by a reputable Custodian.
+The Company's cash is held by this same custodian.
 The clearing and depository operations for the Company's security transactions are mainly concentrated with one custodian.
-The Custodian is a member of a major securities exchange and at December 31, 2018 had a credit rating from S&P of AA- (2017:AA-).
-The Company is subject to credit risk and possible losses should the Custodian be unable to fulfil its obligations to the Company.
-At December 31, 2018 and 2017 substantially all cash and cash equivalents balances and financial assets at fair value through profit or loss are either held with or placed in custody with the Custodian.
+The Custodian is a member of a major securities exchange and at December 31, 2018 had a credit rating from S&P of AA- (2017: AA-).
+The Company is subject to credit risk and possible losses should the Custodian be unable to fulfill its obligations to the Company.
+At December 31, 2018 and 2017, substantially all cash and cash equivalent balances and financial assets at fair value through profit or loss are either held with or placed in custody with the Custodian.